openoakland/cutgroup/README.md

 # CUT Group

-This is the website for http://cutgroup.smartchicagoapps.org/
+This is the website for http://cut.openoakland.org/ which was forked from the original site in Chicago at http://cutgroup.smartchicagoapps.org

 ## Deployment